Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-starter/getting-started.md

 npm ci
 ```

-This will install all necessary dependencies including:
+This will install all necessary dependencies for the project.
-- Preact for the UI framework
-- Vite for build tooling and development server
-- TypeScript for type safety
-- Vitest for testing
-- Storybook for component development

 ## Configuration